Ponds Forge: Olympic-sized swimming pool

-The swimming pool hosted the 1993 Men's European Water Polo Championship (part of the 1993 European Aquatics Championships).
+The swimming pool hosted the 1993 European Aquatics Championships (including the Men's European Water Polo Championship).
 It has also hosted the 2006 Underwater Hockey World Championships, in addition to the junior world championships in 2019.
 The pool is also used for the national underwater hockey competitions run by the British Octopush Association.

 Diving pool

 Ponds Forge has Europe's deepest diving pool at 5.85 metres.
 This pool hosted the FINA World Diving Series Championships in April 2011 and was home to USA Diving Squad for the London 2012 Olympic and Paralympic Games.
 It is also home to the City of Sheffield Water Polo Club, a first division water polo team.